 - Obtaining Too Much Information: Remember that the claims adjuster will act like your friend, but is paid and incentivized to resolve your claim for as little as possible.
 For example, they may casually ask you if you’ve ever hurt your back before.
 If you answer truthfully, a back injury you had 15 years ago could be used to devalue a very real back injury you suffered in a car accident.

-Before you provide a recorded statement in your South Carolina car accident case, call the Jeffcoat Firm.
+Before you provide a recorded statement in your South Carolina car accident case, contact the Jeffcoat Firm.
 We are available to help you protect your rights and recover the maximum compensation you deserve.
 Call us today for a free consultation with a member of our team.